patrickrst/nixu-challenge-2019/report/challenges_generated.md

 a memory dump, there is a lot of information that can be retreive like running processes, active network connections, files that are being edited, usernames, passwords, etc. and also more data from sources such as the Windows registry or any databases.
+The skillset is also important in the field of computer security where memory analysis, for example, might be necessary to understand the nature of an more advanced attack where the attacker try to hide their trail, somewhat similarly to the challenge where the memory dump was taken just before the computer crashed under mysterious circumstances.
 Encryption at different levels can be a way to hinder the process of memory dump analysis, but this was not part of the challenges.